NicoHood/IRLremote/Readme.md

 * Very accurate even when pointing in different directions
 * Easy to use/Customizable
 * Maximum error correction
-* Uses pin interrupt function/No timer needed
+* Uses PinInterrupt or PinChangeInterrupts/No timer needed
-* PCINT also usable for advanced users
+* Usable on almost any pin
 * Perfect for Attinys
 * Written in C, only uses C++ templates
-* IDE 1.5.8 compatible
+* IDE 1.6.x compatible

 **Supported Protocols**
 * NEC